LSD - Effects, Addictiveness & Treatment

 Answer a few questions to get started

-Seek immediate medical help if you or someone close to you is abusing LSD.
-Early intervention is key to preventing the long-term effects of the drug.
+The first step is acknowledging there might be a problem, and there’s no shame in seeking help.
+Get immediate medical attention if you or someone close to you is abusing LSD.
+Early intervention is crucial in preventing the long-term effects of the drugs.

 What's Next?